boredzo/impluse-hfs/NOTES.md

 TN1150 notes that HFS does not require a file to have a thread record, but HFS+ does.

+## The myth of the “catalog node ID”

+IM:F, TN1150, and hfs_format.h all call the item numbers borne by every file and folder in the catalog “catalog node IDs” or CNIDs.
+This unfortunately overloads the term “node”, also used in the context of pages in a B*-tree—particularly unfortunate given that the catalog *is* a B*-tree.

+CNIDs are not B*-tree node numbers.
+They are item numbers, orthogonal to the numbering of B*-tree nodes from the logical start of the B*-tree file.
+(Node 0 is the header node, node 1 is at least traditionally the root node, and all else is anarchy.)

+Really, they ought to be called “Catalog Item Numbers” or something.
+Something that doesn't use the word “node”.

 ## Growing the catalog file

 Catalog records are larger on HFS+ than on HFS: